ananya0809/Crowd-Classification-DeepLearning/readme.md

 ## Research Oriented Minor Project

 ### Problem Statement:
-A classification model that can classify a given image of a crowd into Sparse or Medium or Dense based on crowd density using Deep Leanring methodologies.
+A classification model that can classify a given image of a crowd into Sparse or Medium or Dense based on crowd density using Deep Learning methodologies.

 ### Reference Links: